search

 Time Difference Between Exness MT4/MT5 Display Time and Japan Standard Time

-Daylight Saving Time / Standard Time (GMT+0) Time difference from Japan: 9 hours (add 9 hours to the time displayed on MT4/MT5)
+Daylight Saving Time / Standard Time (GMT+0) Time difference from Japan: 9 hours (add 9 hours to the time displayed in MT4/MT5)

 Trading Hours for All Exness Instruments (Japan Time)

-With the exception of maintenance periods, Exness trading instruments are generally available for trading nearly 24 hours a day, from early Monday morning to early Saturday morning.
-However, please note that trading hours vary depending on the instrument for certain FX currency pairs, as well as CFDs on precious metals, energy, stocks, and stock indices.
+With the exception of maintenance periods, Exness trading instruments are generally available for trading nearly 24 hours a day, from early Monday morning through early Saturday morning.
+However, please note that trading hours vary by instrument for certain FX currency pairs, as well as CFDs on precious metals, energy, stocks, and stock indices.
 Additionally, cryptocurrency CFDs can be traded 24 hours a day, 365 days a year, including weekends—when most markets are closed—as well as Christmas and the New Year holidays.

 Trading Hours for Exness FX Currency Pairs